YargiC5/Cybersecurity-Project-1-Installing-and-Configuring-ELK-Stack/README.md

 - Filebeat detects changes to the filesystem and collects Apache logs.
 - Metricbeat detecs changes in system metrics, such as CPU usage.
 It can be used to detect sudo escalations, and CPU or RAM statistics.
-- Packetbeat collects packets that pass through the network interface card, similar to of Wireshark.
+- Packetbeat(Not Installed) collects packets that pass through the network interface card, similar to of Wireshark.
 It can be utilized to capture and generate a trace of all activity that takes place within the network.

 <h1>Using the Playbook</h1>